mcfrith/tandem-genotypes/README.md

 is a nice example with 2 clear alleles, and the second line is a nasty example without clear alleles.

+The output lines are in descending order of "importance", based on size change and gene part.

 ## Drawing histograms

 You can draw histograms of the output like this (which requires that